astronomer/docs/astro/ci-cd-templates/template-overview.md

 Each template type supports a variety of implementations, some of which are documented for each tool:

-- Single branch: Deploys a single branch from your version control tool to Astro.
+- _Single branch_: Deploys a single branch from your version control tool to Astro.
 This is the default template for all CI/CD tools.
-- Multiple branch: Deploys multiple branches to separate Deployments on Astro.
+- _Multiple branch_: Deploys multiple branches to separate Deployments on Astro.
-- Custom image: Deploys an Astro project with a customized Runtime image and additional build arguments.
+- _Custom image_: Deploys an Astro project with a customized Runtime image and additional build arguments.

 If a CI/CD tool has only one template listed, it is a single branch implementation of an image-only template.